MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M03_ak.md

 12. In the Overview window, locate **Dynamic rule processing status** field.

-	Wait and refresh your browser, until the status says **Update complete**.
+	Wait and refresh your browser, until the status says **Succeeded**.
 It may take several minutes for the change to be processed.

 13. Then select **Members** in the left-hand navigation pane and then select **Refresh**.
 Verify that **Alex Wilber** is in the list of members, but that **Allan Deyoung** has been removed from the group.